What's Healthy At The Grocery Store? Shoppers Are Often Confused, Survey Finds

 "This kind of sea of information causes conflict and doubt," says Lewin-Zwerdling.
 A survey last year by the IFIC found 59 percent of respondents were somewhat or strongly confused by conflicting health advice.

-Marketing claims can add to the confusion, says Jo Ann Carson, a professor of clinical nutrition at The University of Texas Southwestern Medical Center and past chair of the American Heart Association's nutrition committee.
+Marketing claims can add to the confusion, says Jo Ann Carson, a professor of clinical nutrition at the University of Texas Southwestern Medical Center and past chair of the American Heart Association's nutrition committee.
 She points to a banana she saw marketed as having "no cholesterol."
-"Well, no bananas have cholesterol," Carson notes.

-The new survey found that, once inside the grocery store, shoppers rely on labeling to determine whether a product is healthy.
+The new survey found that once inside the grocery store, shoppers rely on labeling to determine whether a product is healthy.
 Most gravitate toward the Nutrition Facts panel and the ingredients list.
-Some turn to environmentally minded and socially conscious icons, such as those that denote whether the item in their cart is grass-fed, fair-trade, or even bird-friendly.
+Some turn to environmentally minded and socially conscious icons, such as those that denote whether the item in their cart is grass-fed, fair trade or even bird friendly.
 Other symbols act as stamps of approval from organizations like the Non-GMO Project and the American Heart Association.
-Walmart has it's own bright green "Great For You" label, which the company attaches to some of its healthier offerings.
+Walmart has its own bright green "Great For You" label, which the company attaches to some of its healthier offerings.

 "You name it, there's a symbol for it," says Lewin-Zwerdling.
 But, she says, customers risk being bombarded with too many niche icons on their packaging.
 "Consumers are looking for a simple way to know if a product is healthy."

-The Food and Drug Administration is considering throwing one more symbol into the mix to try and clear things up.
+The Food and Drug Administration is considering throwing one more symbol into the mix to try to clear things up.
 The agency announced last June that it is contemplating designing an icon to place on healthy foods, similar to the symbol the U.S. Department of Agriculture uses for organic products.

 Lewin-Zwerdling says the study by the IFIC and AHA found a clear appetite among shoppers for this kind of simplified icon.
 Over half of the 1,017 U.S. grocery shoppers who participated in the study said they wanted a symbol that clearly indicates whether a food product is healthy.